NathanielInman/credential-broker/README.md

 broker get

 # Add a secret to a specified scope if the scope exists and user has scope edit access
+# Asks if secret should have a TTL attached to it, if yes it asks for TTL value
 # Asks for secret value, hiding the input
 broker add $scopeName $secretName